joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

 ### Absolute paths

 An absolute path refers unambiguously to a single location.
-Just as the address "1600 Pennsylvania Ave NW, Washington, DC, USA" refers to a particular building, an absolute path like `/home/joe/Documents/file.txt` refers to a specific file. **Absolute paths begin with a forward slash `/` or a tilde `~`.** This is because in Unix operating systems (including OS X and Linux), all files live
+Just as the address "No. 92, Section 4, Roosevelt Rd, Zhongzheng District, Taipei City, Taipei" refers to a particular building, an absolute path like `/home/joe/Documents/file.txt` refers to a specific file. **Absolute paths begin with a forward slash `/` or a tilde `~`.** This is because in Unix operating systems (including OS X and Linux), all files live